FelixKratz/SketchyVim/README.md

 Additionally, you can edit the `blacklist` file in the `~/.config/svim/` folder to manually exclude applications from being handled by svim.
+You will likely want to blacklist your terminal emulator and gvim, such that there is no conflict.

 Every time the vim mode changes, or a commandline update is issued, the script `svim.sh` in the folder `~/.config/svim/` is executed where you can handle